sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Custom
 ====

-Defines a custom type using regular expressions.
+Returns a custom type you define using regular expressions.
 For example, define types for zip codes, time durations, customer IDs, and order numbers.

 **Example syntax**